michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0037.md

 ### Definition
 - n: similarity in appearance or external or superficial details
 ### Family
+- resemblance: resemblances+
-resemblance: resemblances+;resemble: resemblance, resembled, resembles, resembling
+- resemble: resemblance, resembled, resembles, resembling
 ### Examples
 - His only resemblance to Santa is his white hair and his deep belly laugh.
 - On her desk is a framed photograph of Jesse: he’s a handsome man, formally dressed, with a resemblance to the poet TS Eliot.